6.4 Prehospital Medicine Settings

 Karen Piette, MHS, CMA

-EMTs, AEMT’s and Paramedics may work in industrial settings.
-These settings can vary from a large construction site in an urban area to an offshore oil platform fifteen miles off the coast.
-While the EMS providers in these situations provide much of the care that would normally be seen working on an ambulance, they also provide more primary care medicine.
-This is especially true of paramedics who can administer medications.
-In these environments where transporting a worker to the closest Emergency Department can take up to 24 hours, the ability to care for minor wounds and treat simple medical issues is essential.
-In these situations paramedics may suture simple lacerations or dispense certain medication for things like nausea and diarrhea, usually after consulting a physician via a telemedicine link.
+EMTs, AEMTs, and paramedics also work in industrial settings, ranging from large construction sites in urban areas to offshore oil platforms located miles from shore.
+In these environments, EMS providers deliver much of the same care they would provide on an ambulance but also engage in primary care medicine, especially paramedics, who can administer medications.
+When transportation to the nearest emergency department could take up to 24 hours, being able to treat minor injuries and manage simple medical conditions is essential.
+For example, paramedics may suture simple lacerations or dispense certain medications for conditions such as nausea and diarrhea, usually after consulting with a physician via telemedicine.

-EMT’s and Paramedics also work in more traditional medical environments.
-For many years EMTs have been used as aids in Emergency Departments assisting nursing and medical staff with the care of patients.
-In recent years Paramedics have been utilized in Emergency Departments to the full scope of their practice, providing advanced care as an extension of the nursing and medical staff.
-During the COVID pandemic Paramedics were tasked in many areas to provide backup and relief services in extended care facilities as emergency staff needs arose.
+In more traditional medical settings, EMTs and paramedics assist in emergency departments by aiding nurses and medical staff in patient care.
+In recent years, paramedics have taken on expanded roles, providing advanced care as an extension of the nursing and medical teams.
+During the COVID-19 pandemic, paramedics were also tasked to provide backup and relief in extended care facilities as emergency staff shortages arose.